Looking for the best delivery management software available in the UK? Here’s are 3 of the best platforms, including eLogii, Optimoroute & LogiNext.

 As a relatively new platform, eLogii is built with ease of use for non-specialists in mind and with a state-of-the-art API and webhooks that allow it to be integrated into any tech stack with ease.
 Both of these factors are often barriers for older platforms that need to adapt their offerings.

-eLogii is the ideal last-mile delivery software for businesses small and large alike - except for really small firms who won’t need all its features, and so would be better off with cheaper options.
+eLogii is the ideal last-mile delivery software for businesses small and large alike – except for really small firms who won’t need all its features and so would be better off with cheaper options.

 In terms of core functionalities, LogiNext Mile ticks nearly all the boxes:

 It does not provide the ability to tailor the choice of packages to specific vehicles and drivers automatically.
 You would have to do this manually, which can be very time-consuming with large vehicles.
-So we’ve knocked off a mark there compared to eLogii, which provides a lot of functionality to ensure that the routes generated can be optimised against a wide range of parameters.
+So we’ve knocked off a mark there compared to eLogii, which provides a lot of functionality to ensure that the delivery routes generated can be optimized against a wide range of parameters.

-LogiNext Mile is strong on analytics: it can generate a lot of reports on driver performance, payments, delays, failed attempts, etc - although advanced options are only available on the Enterprise package.
+LogiNext Mile is strong on analytics: it can generate a lot of reports on driver performance, payments, delays, failed attempts, etc. – although advanced options are only available on the Enterprise package.

 This is really quite hard to say.

-Their pricing page says $49 per month per resource, for the Advanced package - a resource being one vehicle or driver.
-And check out that **!
-There is a “web license cost” not included in that price.
+Their pricing page says $49 per month per resource for the Advanced package – a resource being one vehicle or driver.
+And check out that (!) there is a “web license cost” not included in that price.